MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cdatabase-class.md

 ### <a name="return-value"></a>Valore restituito

-Diverso da zero se `CDatabase` l'oggetto è attualmente connesso; in caso contrario, 0.
+Diverso da zero se l' `CDatabase` oggetto è attualmente connesso; in caso contrario, 0.

 ## <a name="cdatabasem_hdbc"></a><a name="m_hdbc"></a>CDatabase:: m_hdbc